ThinkJEPA: Empowering Latent World Models with Large Vision-Language Reasoning Model: Model Implementation Details

 \subsection{Long-Horizon Rollout Evaluation}

 To evaluate long-horizon forecasting behavior beyond a single prediction window, we perform recursive rollout.
-We use a short-window predictor configuration with $T_p{=}4$ and $T_f{=}4$ for each step and recursively roll out to horizons $H\in\{4,8,16,32\}$ steps.
-We report ADE@H, FDE@H, and Accuracy@H computed after the autoregressive rollout, as well as latent-distance metrics (L2/SmoothL1/Cosine) aggregated over the rollout trajectory.
+We use a short-window predictor configuration with $T_p{=}4$ and $T_f{=}4$ for each step and recursively roll out to horizons $H\in\{4,8,16,32\}$.
+At each horizon, we report trajectory errors using ADE@H and FDE@H, denoted as A@H and F@H in the main paper.
+We also compute Accuracy@H after autoregressive rollout and aggregate latent-distance diagnostics, including L2 distance, SmoothL1 distance, and cosine distance, over the rollout trajectory.